ankur0493/kalp-qa-portal/README.rst

 A minimalistic Q&A application with following features:

-- REST API to allow consumers to retrieve Questions with Answers as JSON.
+- [x] REST API to allow consumers to retrieve Questions with Answers as JSON.
 The response includes Answers inside their Question as well as include the id and name of the Question and Answer users.
-- Private Questions are not returned by default in the API response.
+- [x] Private Questions are not returned by default in the API response.
-- Every API request requires a valid Tenant API key to be included
+- [ ] Every API request requires a valid Tenant API key to be included
-- API request counts are tracked per Tenant
+- [ ] API request counts are tracked per Tenant
-- An HTML dashboard page as the root URL that shows the total number of Users, Questions, and Answers in the system, as well as Tenant API request counts for all Tenants
+- [ ] An HTML dashboard page as the root URL that shows the total number of Users, Questions, and Answers in the system, as well as Tenant API request counts for all Tenants
-- Battle-tested code (not really)
+- [ ] Tests for all code
-- Questions can be filtered on query terms by adding a query parameter to the API Request
+- [ ] Questions can be filtered on query terms by adding a query parameter to the API Request
-- API requests are throttled on a per-Tenant basis.
+- [ ] API requests are throttled on a per-Tenant basis.
 After the first 100 requests per day, only 1 request per 10 seconds is allowed

 ============
 Installation